ferguras/InstaLooter/README.rst

 - added option to store profile data in csv file, and noposts option in batch mode

+- added rotatecmd option in batch mode.
+The command is executed as os.system call so that is possible to change IP

+- added rotateip option in batch mode.
+The amount of requests done before rotatecmd is executed

 |build| |repo| |versions| |format| |coverage| |doc| |grade| |license|
 |keepachangelog| |saythanks|